How to Delegate Tasks Effectively

 - Categorize tasks into three groups to identify delegation targets

-- Feedback improves next task quality by an average of 25%
+- Focus feedback on behavior to improve next task quality by an average of 25%

 Books on time management can also be a helpful resource.